Table of Contents

 Get Your FREE Printable Cheatsheet

-1. Canned Aerosal Line Striping Paint
+1. Canned Aerosol Line Striping Paint

-Using the Aerosol Line Striping Paint with the Line Striping Machine is absolutely hands-down the easiest and simplest to use.
-Anyone can get a professional result with these canisters!
-For someone like a property manager looking to maintain their own parking lot, this is the perfect solution.
+Anyone can get professional results with these canisters!
+For someone like a property manager looking to do their own parking lot line painting, this is the perfect solution.

-Before you run out and buy it, calculate how much you’ll need of each color.
+Before you run out and buy it, calculate how much you’ll need for each color.
 Yes, colors.
 At the very least you’ll need a yellow or white for the parking lot lines, and blue to mark your handicap stalls.

 2. Water-Based Paint

 It is absolutely crucial to get a good quality product from a reputable company.
 You need this to be sure your parking lot lines will last as long as possible.
-Remember: look for the words ‘traffic paint’ on the package.
-This product is perfect for applying with a roller, or a line striper built for this style of container.

 3. Oil-Based Pavement Paint

-If you live in an area with no restrictions against the oil-based product, this is an excellent and durable choice.
-The oil-based paint can be applied by a roller or a line striper built for this type of packaging.
-The same rules apply as with other types of paint: look for a reputable company, and make absolutely certain that it is labelled as traffic paint.
+If you live in an area with no restrictions against oil-based paints, this type of asphalt and concrete paint is an excellent choice.
+Oil-based paint can be applied by a roller or a line striper built for this type of packaging.

 How to choose the best parking lot paint